Port-au-Prince: Roads

 All of the major transportation systems in Haiti are located near or run through the capital.
 The northern highway, Route Nationale #1 (National Highway One), originates in Port-au-Prince.
 The southern highway, Route Nationale #2, also runs through Port-au-Prince.
 Maintenance for these roads lapsed after the 1991 coup, prompting the World Bank to lend US$50 million designated for road repairs.
 The project was canceled in January 1999, however, after auditors revealed corruption.
 A third major highway, the Route Nationale #3, was built in successive sections up to the late 2010s, receiving support from the European Union.
 It connects Port-au-Prince to the central plateau and Cap-Haïtien.
 As of 2020, this highway was described as highly used, but also as a focal point of armed robberies.

 Public transportation

-The most common form of public transportation in Haiti is the use of brightly painted pickup trucks as taxis called "tap-taps."
+While two state-run bus companies operate in the city, the most common and significant form of public transportation are "tap-taps."
+These are privately owned, independent services that use pickup trucks as share taxis throughout Port-au-Prince.
+Usually brightly painted and converted to seat 10 or more passengers, tap taps operate on fixed or semi-fixed routes with flexible schedules.
+It was estimated that 13,000 tap-taps were in use in 2011, though the number is likely higher.